tlmc

 format. tlmc

-stands for compressed telemetry: it is simply a standard HDF5 file with compression enable, that can be opened with any HDF5 reader.
+stands for compressed telemetry: it is simply a standard HDF5 file with compression enabled, that can be opened with any HDF5 reader.
 This document specifies the organization of data in this file.
+The examples in this document are made using the Python h5py

-library ; file
+library ;

 The tlmc

-will be organized as follow:
+will be organized as follows:

 tlmc